FARM NAME: Village Farm, Oxfordshire

 FARM SIZE: 150 ha

-Tom’s background is in soil science and chemistry, and the farm makes use of stewardship and SFI agreements, as well strong involvement with local landscape recovery projects.
+Tom’s background is in soil science and chemistry, and the farm makes use of stewardship and SFI agreements, as well as strong involvement with local landscape recovery projects.

 In terms of trials, Tom is interested in those that push the science of protein hydrolysates further and provide an evidence base for the growth of positive microbes.